NordicHPC/sonar/README.md

 In practice it is a little harder:

-- First, Kafka requires `cmake` to compile, so make sure you have that
-- Second, the binutils you have need to be new enough for the assembler to understand `--gdwarf5` (for Kafka) and some other things (to link the GPU probe libraries)
+- The binutils you have need to be new enough for the assembler to understand `--gdwarf5` (for Kafka) and some other things (to link the GPU probe libraries)
-- Third, some of the tests in `util/` (if you are going to be running those) require `go`
+- Some of the tests in `util/` (if you are going to be running those) require `go`

-Some distros, notably RHEL9, have binutils that are too old.
+Some distros, notably RHEL8, have binutils that are too old, you can check by running e.g. `as --version`, the major version number is also the version number of binutils.
 Binutils 2.32 are new enough for the GPU probe libraries but may not be new enough for Kafka.
 Binutils 2.40 are known to work for both.
 Also see comments in `gpuapi/Makefile`.

 ## Output format options